 |Positives:||Stronger than aluminum and can last a good amount of time.
 Cheaper in terms of price than other types of metals.||Reduces the weight of a wheelchair so it can be used to travel easier.||Excellent material in terms of strength and weight.||Some of the best materials for lightweight and strength.|

 |Negatives:||Heavier material making the wheelchair weighs more.||Not as strong as other materials causing a smaller life span of a wheelchair.||More expensive than steel and aluminum.||Most expensive material|

 Improper rear wheel placement

-Similar to that of car tires needing the proper alignment and positioning when the rear wheels of a wheelchair do not position right properties can take effect.
+Similar to that of car tires needing the proper alignment and positioning when the rear wheels of a wheelchair do not position right.
 This is because it will cause a greater force to move the wheelchair causing failure quicker to the chair.

 Not to mention if it’s more difficult to push a wheelchair your body will suffer as well.
 Your arms and hands can see created pain and discomfort because of this.
 It can easily cause someone more for to push, increased difficulties over longer distances, and more force required to move.

 What causes Wheelchairs to break?